Latino/a Voices in Duke, Durham, and Beyond

 - Legal Aid of North Carolina: interpret for clients, assist with intake interviews, translate documents, and accompany clients in court.
 Much of the work will be with Domestic Violence victim cases.

-In addition to your primary placement you will have additional opportunities to volunteer in the community including:
+In addition to the primary placement with a community partner, students will have additional opportunities to volunteer in the community.
+Past volunteer opportunities have included:

 - NALEO: Assisting with applications for citizenship.
 Location: TBD.